jseun/dotscan/README.md

 # Conclusion

 Thank you for reading this far.
-I've been very enthusiast about this homework and I hope it will let DigitalOcean folks see what I can bring to their table.
+I've been very enthusiast about this homework and I am glad it gave me a chance to get a job at DigitalOcean.

-In the meantime, I might tackle some of the bugs just because I can't stand writing buggy programs.

-To DigitalOcean folks, please let me know if you need some more of it.
-Better yet, create an issue in this Github repository.